2021 AMERICAN RESCUE PLAN SPECIAL ENROLLMENT PERIOD FOR HEALTH INSURANCE THROUGH AUGUST 15, 2021.

 Offers You Same Assistance with Application for Eligible Advanced Premium Tax Credit On the Marketplace

-Why leave your question, concerns, and servicing of your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Health Insurance Marketplace, who both utilize randomly-assigned calls to licensed customer service representatives assigned to your state and on duty at the time of each call?
+Why leave your questions, concerns, and servicing of your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Health Insurance Marketplace, who both utilize randomly-assigned calls to licensed customer service representatives assigned to your state and on duty at the time of each call?
 Also, why leave your website or emailed questions, concerns, and servicing for your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Marketplace, who both utilize randomly-assigned website and email customer service assistance to representatives assigned to your state and on duty at the time?

 Summary Information on Health Insurance Open Enrollment, Special Enrollment Period, and Shared Responsibility Fees